The content of this article is based on our webinar in collaboration with Chrystelle Charlier, CEO of Flexvision and marketing expert.

 - What tools does the platform offer?

-- How much time do you want to spend?
-What is your financial investment?
+- How much time and money do you want to spend?

-👉 Target audience: Individuals over the age of thirty, both buyers and sellers.
+👉 Target audience: Individuals over the age of thirty, homeowners, home buyers and home sellers

 👉 Tool: Facebook Business Manager with Creator Studio for targeting by preferences, location, age, interests, etc.

 👉 Investment: Moderate.
-You need to publish one or two posts a day.
+You need to publish one or two social media posts a day.
 To ensure that you get enough reach, you should consider running a few Facebook ads.

-👉 Target audience: Young buyers, trending towards an older population.
+👉 Target audience: Young users (millennials), slowly trending towards an older population.

 👉 Tool: As Instagram is owned by Facebook, the tools are the same and allow for targeting both networks through Facebook Business Manager and Creator Studio.